Set up voice control and Siri on an iPhone for Blind and visually impaired users

 Who is this post for?

 The aim of this post is to explain to sighted people how to set up voice control on Apple iPhones for friends or family who are visually impaired or blind.
-The two main tools for using your phone with voice are VoiceOver which reads the screen and options and the newer Siri voice commands.
+There are several options we describe here and lots of labels you have to get familiar with, so you will have to choose the one(s) that works best for the person using the phone or tablet.

 There are lots of great guides to doing this by visually impaired bloggers, but they are writing for their audience who may already be knowledgeable about the assistive features of iPhone